Where cultures collide with joyous results

 Whether you seek flora or fauna, urban or rural, highland or island, vibes or tribes Malaysia will oblige.
 Nature lovers will relish the chance to encounter elephants, monkeys, tapirs and 350 species of birds at Taman Negara, Malaysia’s oldest national park, while culture fans will enjoy the urban distractions of Kuala Lumpur and the historic port towns of the west coast.
 Cool mountain air, hiking trails and emerald green tea plantations greet you in the colonial outposts of the Cameron Highlands, and a sprinkling of dreamy tropical islands encircle the peninsula, tempting beachcombers to linger.

 There are many wonderful experiences to be had in this multi-cultural nation.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Malaysia.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Malaysia.

 Sun, sand and snorkelling

 Balmy temperatures all year round invite lazy days by the shore, and where better to submit to your tropical daydreams than on a sun splashed island?
 For laid back beach time, the Perhentian Islands offer blissful beaches, great snorkelling and interior hills rich in wildlife.
 Langkawi Archipelago is another enclave of gorgeous beaches with a thrilling cable-car that skims the jungle canopy.
 Tioman is a snorkeller’s delight, complete with jungle clad interior and more paradise beaches.